axibase/atsd/rule-engine/functions-text.md

 Removes part of the string `s` before the first occurrence of the given substring `p`.

-If the parameter string `p` is not found, it will return an empty string.

-If the parameter string `p` is a 0-length string, it will return the original string `s` unchanged.
+If the parameter string `p` is empty `''`/ null / not found, it will return the original string `s` unchanged.

 Example: